marksherriff/cs3240-f23-website/project.md

 * All projects must incorporate Google user accounts as the primary way that someone logs into the system.
 You will need to use the Google account API to make this work.
 There are several libraries that are built for Django to work with Google accounts with tutorials.
 * You will have to create two different user access levels for each project.
 This will take a slightly different form with each project, but the basic idea is some users will be “common” users and some users will be “administrative” users.
 Users of one type _should not_ be able to access features of the other type!
 * The two test accounts we will use will be: common user - cs3240.student@gmail.com and admin user - cs3240.super@gmail.com
-* All projects must incorporate the API that we will provide information about.
+* All projects must incorporate the Google Maps Javascript API - [https://developers.google.com/maps/documentation/javascript](https://developers.google.com/maps/documentation/javascript).
+How you implement it and utilize it is up to your team, within reason.
 * All projects must be built using the prescribed language (Python 3), framework (Django 4), build environment (GitHub Actions CI), source control management (GitHub), and cloud hosting (Heroku).
 No exceptions to these will be granted.
 * All projects must use the PostgreSQL database engine for production on Heroku and continuous integration (on GitHub Actions).
 You are allowed to use SQLite for local testing so you do not have to install PostgreSQL on your own machine, but another option is to change your `settings.py` file point to the PostgreSQL DB on Heroku at all times.